Japanese Versions

 Have a look at the wash labels from a Japanese release Nike 2002 Brazil shirt:

-Below is a 2002 Barcelona shirt featuring the same wash tag style as the Brazil shirt, common across Japanese-market versions.
 Most have the distinctive small box with “Men’s M,” a standardised sizing detail seen on products from various brands made for Japan.

 Here are the neck labels for a Japanese release of an Adidas Yugoslavia shirt from 2000: